Funtastic Play Ideas: HULA HOOP

 A lot of fun while building coordination, concepts of in and out or by making this part of an obstacle course!

-6. Dance with me.
 Use the hula hoop as a prop for dancing.
 Great way to get the child to sequence actions, use motor coordination well, follow instructions while having fun!
 Use simple tunes at first with simple actions with the hula hoop, for example, swaying right and left with the hula hoop, when its held together by the child and adult.
-Independent actions can be added over time, more sequenced movements can also be coordinated as the child gets more confident with his / her skills.

-7. It’s a goal.
 The hula hoops can easily become goal posts while playing a friendly game of soccer.
 Vertically lodge a hula hoop in sand.
 Use a soccer ball and get the child to aim at the goal.
-Animated excitement is called for when a goal is scored!
 A fun way to build attention, motor skills, and motor coordination.
 Add a lot of commentary and make it a language rich game too.

 Hope you’ve enjoyed the ideas.
 Give us feedback.
 We would love to hear from you!